aliasar1/Expense-Calculator/README.md

 ## Overview
 This application will compute your expenses and display weekly expense as a bar on UI.
 You can also preview your expense cards individually.
 Apart from this the total sum of expenses will be displayed on bars according to week days.
-Features for adding and deleted expense transactions are added.
+Features for adding and deleting expense transactions are added.

 ## Screenshots 📷